nickboodoo/soulz/README.md

 4. Run Soulz.exe

 ## KNOWN BUGS
-1. Boss hp bar is 200/100
-2. Healing does not take an action during combat
+1. Healing does not take an action during combat
-3. Tavern does not cost money
+2. Tavern does not cost money

-4. put an input() before the end of the game because .exe will end immediately
+## RECENT PATCH NOTES

+Version 1.5 Release Notes:

+1. Completely reorganized the source code.
+New classes created: Character, Player, Enemy, BossBattle, BattleManager, WorldStates.
+    The main goal of breaking them down into their own classes were so that I can build on them in the future.
+2. Created new test directories where I unit test my code.

+3. Created a new UML Class diagram - which I will need to update again...

+TODO:

+1. update UML class diagram

 ## PLANNED FEATURES
 1. Improve menus and UI